dev-ay/LiveProject/README.md

 3433 Fix runtime errors

 > Details:
-> -Occasionally the delete button would show for a brand-new selection.
+>   \- Occasionally the delete button would show for a brand-new selection.
-> -Occasionally the times in the input fields would mismatch the onscreen event.
+> \ \ \- Occasionally the times in the input fields would mismatch the onscreen event.

 3432 Implement calendar event resizing feature